kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-data-subject-requests.md

+# GDPR Summary #

+The General Data Protection Regulation (GDPR) gives people specific rights to manage personal data collected about them.
+There are several aspects of GDPR compliance.
+These summary documents are intended to provide a “road map” of key ideas, processes and considerations you will encounter to meet GDPR expectations using Microsoft products and services.
+Technical guidance can be found at [GDPR][GDPRhomeTopic].

-# Data Subject Requests for the GDPR #
+## Data Subject Requests for the GDPR ##

 This document provides guidance for the completion of Data Subject Requests (DSRs) under the General Data Protection Regulation (GDPR) using Microsoft products and services. third-party products and services accessed through Microsoft account authentication, any data subject requests should be directed to the applicable third party.